WEANING YOUR SOUL (Part 2)

 Solomon warns, “The righteous should choose his friends carefully, for the way of the wicked leads them astray.”
 (Prov.
 12:26 NKJV).

-As a believer who is weaning his/her soul from its former sinful passions, affections, or addictions there are people you must not make your close friends or confidants.
-There are also places you should not go or stay for relaxation, lest your former sinful passions become revived or stimulated.
+While you are weaning your soul from its former sinful passions, affections or addictions there are people you must not make your close friends or confidants.
+There are also places you should not go or stay for relaxation lest your former sinful passions become revived or stimulated.

 The Scripture warns: